beubax/Wheat_Detection_Using_Faster_R-CNN/README.md

 # Implementing Backbones Not Defined in Pytorch's Faster R-CNN Library

 Online coding competitions have always been a fascinating _region of interest_ we have wanted to dive into.
 Kaggle—being amongst the best sources for machine learning related problems—was the first website we stumbled upon.
 A certain ‘Wheat Head Detection’ caught our eyes, and we had to take a second look at it.
-The successful implementation of the Yolov3 algorithm under our arsenal had left us wanting to tackle other methodologies for Object Detection.
-This competition was the perfect opportunity to dip our feet into the pool of coding competitions, as well as learn a lot more in the field of Computer Vision.
+The successful implementation of the YOLOv3 algorithm under our arsenal had left us wanting to tackle other methodologies for Object Detection.
+This competition was the perfect opportunity to dip our feet into the pool of competitive programming, as well expand our understnading of Computer Vision.
 So, let’s cut the _crop_ and get straight to the implementation.

 ## Table of Contents